operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

 # Goals

-The goal of the Application Lifecycle Manager and Cloud Service Catalog is to manage common aspects of open cloud services, including:
+The goal of the Operator Lifecycle Manager and Cloud Service Catalog is to manage common aspects of open cloud services, including:

 **Lifecycle**